-- The value of investment contracts with DPF is the retrospective accumulation of the fair value of the underlying assets, which is a reasonable approximation to the fair value of this financial liability. - · For other payables, the carrying value approximates fair value due to their short-term nature.
+- The value of investment contracts with DPF is the retrospective accumulation of the fair value of the underlying assets, which is a reasonable approximation to the fair value of this financial liability. - For other payables, the carrying value approximates fair value due to their short-term nature. - The fair value of subordinated redeemable debt is determined using published price quotations in an active market (BESA).